 Ascendas Reit is committed to upholding social responsibility and managing social risks and opportunities among its key stakeholder groups.
-Among these, the safety and well-being of its stakeholders is a key priority.
-Immediate actions were taken across Ascendas Reit's portfolio, addressing emerging issues through a series of precautionary measures to safeguard health and safety.
-The following table provides a summary of Ascendas Reit's response and support towards employees, customers, suppliers and the community.
+The safety and well-being of its stakeholders is a key priority.
+Hence, immediate response and support were taken to address emerging issues through a series of precautionary measures that are summarised in the table below:

-As a CapitaLand-sponsored REIT, Ascendas Reit has aligned its sustainability objectives and strategies with CapitaLand.
+As a CLI-sponsored REIT, Ascendas Reit aligns its sustainability objectives and strategies with the Sponsor.
 It is committed to improving the economic and social well-being of its stakeholders through management of human capital, asset, portfolio operations and project development.
 Ascendas Reit also considers innovation as a key driver towards ensuring commercial viability without compromising the environment for future generations.
 The Manager works closely with the Asset & Property Managers in carrying out these strategies and relevant activities across its portfolio where possible.

-CapitaLand has identified five pathways to achieve the sustainability targets and will adapt its strategies as technologies evolve and when new scientific data becomes available.
+CapitaLand has identified five pathways to achieve its sustainability objectives.
+Ascendas Reit is aligned with these objectives and will continually adapt its strategies as technologies evolve and new scientific data become available:

 CapitaLand will continue to source globally for new ideas and technologies to meet its sustainability ambitions and work with like-minded partners to create shared values.

-As CapitaLand tracks its sustainability progress, CapitaLand will continue to validate its performance by external assurance and align its Global Sustainability Report to international standards.
+As CapitaLand tracks its sustainability progress, it will continue to validate its sustainability performance by external assurance and align its Global Sustainability Report to international standards.

-5. Increase Engagement and Communication with Key Stakeholder
+5. Increase engagement and communication with key stakeholders

-It is key to build awareness among CapitaLand's employees, investors, customers and communities, and collectively effect transformational change to achieve CapitaLand's 2030 targets.
+It is key to build awareness among its employees, investors, customers and communities, and collectively affect transformational change to achieve CapitaLand's 2030 SMP targets.

 Push Boundaries of Change

 To push the boundaries of change, CapitaLand will transit to a low-carbon business that is aligned with climate science.
-In November 2020, it had its carbon emissions reduction targets approved by the Science Based Targets initiative (SBTi) for a 'well-below 2°C' scenario.
+In November 2020, it had its carbon emissions reduction targets approved by the SBTi for a 'well-below 2°C' scenario.
 The targets are in line with the goals of the Paris Agreement to keep global temperature rise well below 2°C in this century.
-CapitaLand is also developing a new metric, Return on Sustainability, in addition to the regular financial return to measure the Group's ESG impact.
+CapitaLand is also developing a new metric, Return on Sustainability, in addition to the regular financial return to measure its ESG impact.

-CapitaLand has also launched the inaugural CapitaLand Sustainability X Challenge (CSXC), an innovation challenge to enable CapitaLand to accelerate its sustainability efforts and meet its 2030 targets.
-The CSXC covers seven challenge statements and reflect the key themes and goals in CapitaLand's 2030 Sustainability Master Plan.
+CapitaLand launched the inaugural CapitaLand Sustainability X Challenge (CSXC), the first sustainability focused innovation challenge by a Singapore headquartered real estate company that sources globally for emerging sustainability technologies and solutions in the built environment.
+The CSXC covers seven challenge statements that reflects the key themes and goals in CapitaLand's 2030 SMP.

-CapitaLand aims to be a leader in sustainable finance and secure S$6 billion through sustainable finance by 2030.
-Proceeds and interest rate savings from CapitaLand's efforts in sustainable finance can also be used to drive more sustainability initiatives and innovations within the company.
+CapitaLand aims to be a leader in sustainable finance and targets to secure S$6 billion through sustainable finance by 2030.
+Proceeds and interest rate savings from its efforts in sustainable finance can also be used to drive more sustainability initiatives and innovations within the CapitaLand.

 Board, Top Management Support And Employee Involvement

-Within the Manager, there is also a sustainability committee led by the CEO which comprises senior management team members to oversee sustainability directly at the BU level.
+Within the Manager, there is also a sustainability committee which comprises senior management team members led by the CEO to oversee sustainability directly at the Business Unit level.
 The Manager works closely with the Asset & Property Managers in carrying out strategies and relevant activities, abiding by CapitaLand's sustainability framework and policies.

 Value Creation And Alignment To United Nations Sustainable Development Goals (UN SDGS)